mabdinur/starterprojectspring/README.md

 This annotates a class definition with @RestController annotation.
 It creates a new span for rest controllers when a request is received.

-No @TraceRestControllers fields:
+@TraceRestControllers fields:
-- Default span name: the name of the class
+- Boolean: includeLoggingExporter (default true)

 #### @InjectTraceRestTemplate